 Powers

-Working Groups cannot make decisions on behalf of the Parish Council, and any recommendations made by Working Groups will be subject to approval by the Full Council.
+Working Groups cannot make decisions on behalf of the Parish Council, and any recommendations made by Working Groups will be subject to approval by the Full Council or relevant Committee.

 Responsibilities and Areas of Operation

-The Full Council will establish the role of the Working Group and its full Terms of Reference.
+The Full Council or relevant Committee will establish the role of the Working Group and its full Terms of Reference.
 This may include:

-To tackle issues as directed by the Council
+To tackle issues as directed by the Council or Committee

 To be task specific and time limited